Italy’s center-right pitches to try to form next government

-ROME (AP) — The head of the center-right coalition that won the most votes in Italy’s inconclusive March 4 election is urging Italy’s president to give the alliance a mandate to try to find a parliamentary majority.
+ROME (AP) — The head of the center-right coalition that won the most votes in Italy’s inconclusive March 4 election urged Italy’s president on Monday to give the alliance a mandate to try to find a parliamentary majority.

-League leader Matteo Salvini emerged from the latest round of consultations Monday insisting that the bloc best represented the will and hopes of Italians.
+League leader Matteo Salvini emerged from the latest round of consultations insisting that the bloc best represents the will and hopes of Italians.
 Salvini was flanked by ex-Premier Silvio Berlusconi and Georgia Meloni of the small right-wing Brothers of Italy party, whose conservative forces together won 37 percent of the vote.

-The populist 5-Star Movement, which won 32 percent, once again urged Salvini to form an alliance with them.
-Salvini has refused the League’s demand that he ditch Berlusconi.
+The populist 5-Star Movement, which won 32 percent, once again urged Salvini to form an alliance.
+Salvini has refused the 5-Stars’ demand that he ditch Berlusconi.
+Five-Star leader Luigi Di Maio, meanwhile, vowed to reject any “technical” government proposed by President Sergio Mattarella.

-5-Star leader Luigi Di Maio, meanwhile, vowed to reject any “technical” government proposed by President Sergio Mattarella.
+Mattarella was holding a last-ditch final day of consultations Monday in hopes of finding a solution to two months of political deadlock.
+News reports have suggested he might resort to a technical government that would lead Italy until at least the end of the year, to pass the budget, with new elections in 2019.

 Most Read Nation & World Stories